Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Naydra could see how healing it was for him.
 By the evening of the fifth day, when it came time to perform that favor for Sartori, he was more or less back to himself.

-"From one battlefield to another…" he mused, as he considered his reflection in a tailoring mirror.
+"From one battlefield to another..." he mused, as he considered his reflection in a tailoring mirror.
 Naydra had inserted a small joke there by picking out a Human-style tuxedo for one of the suggested outfits.
-"Why do I gotta wear *this?* I look better in a Highmountain kilt, y’know…"
+"Why do I gotta wear *this?* I look better in a Highmountain kilt, y’know..."

 Naydra gave him a sly ear-flick.
 "I think the bow tie suits you."
 She wasn’t lying, of course... but her reasoning wasn’t *entirely* innocent.
 After all, his neck was so incredibly thick, they’d needed to tailor one just for him... and they still didn’t have a collar to go with it.